I am a Lecturer in the Division of Social Science at NYU Abu Dhabi, where I teach courses in the programs of Political

 I received a Ph.D. in Political Science from Emory University, a Bachelor’s of Arts in Government from Dartmouth College, and have served in fellowships at New York University in the New York City and Shanghai campuses.

 Research: My research is on international law, international criminal courts and the ICC, foreign-imposed regime change and international conflict, predicting effectiveness in war, and the effects of civil war violence on postwar life.
-My research agenda on international courts builds on my doctoral dissertation (reviewed here) and draws together statistical analyses and declassified documents from archives in Washington and London to examine the origins of support for the creation of a permanent international criminal court among great-power democracies in the twentieth-century, the reasons why so many autocracies have granted jurisdiction to the court after 1998, and the effects of court prosecutions on domestic politics.
-It argues that the trade-off between concerns of national security and concerns about the exposure to international prosecution has determined whether states would support the court.
-It also contends that since its inception, the court’s ability to create credible information about international crimes has given it an important influence over international development capital flows.
+My research agenda on international courts builds on my doctoral dissertation (reviewed here) and brings together statistical analyses and archival material to examine the origins of support for the creation of a permanent international criminal court among great-power democracies in the twentieth-century, the reasons why so many autocracies have granted jurisdiction to the court after 1998, and the effects of court prosecutions on domestic politics.